sentclose/sentc-docs/docs/guide/README.md

 Sentc is an end-to-end encryption SDK with user and group management.

 ::: tip
-Sentc now supports post quantum cryptography with CRYSTALS Kyber and CRYSTALS Dilithium.
+Sentc now supports post-quantum cryptography with CRYSTALS Kyber and CRYSTALS Dilithium.
 [See more here](/protocol/).

 CRYSTALS Kyber is used in hybrid with x25519

 CRYSTALS Dilithium is used in hybrid with ed25519
 :::

-End-to-end encryption can be difficult to develop and maintain.
+End-to-end encryption can be challenging to develop and maintain.
 Fortunately, Sentc gives you full control of your application and provides easy-to-use encryption for groups or between users.

 Sentc uses a flexible protocol to be able to change the underlying encryption algorithm in the feature.
-To ensure backward compatibility, data that was encrypted with older algorithm can still be decrypted but new data will be encrypted by the newest.
+To ensure backward compatibility, data encrypted with the older algorithm can still be decrypted, but new data will be encrypted by the newest.

 ::: tip
 There is also a sdk version without the encryption but with the user and group management.